abhish-knp/py-projects/README.md

-# py-projects <br>
+# Pyhton-Projects

-Projects for better understanding of Python <br>
-Challenge and Solution Statment <br>
-mini-projects:
+## mini-projects:
-1. Health-me
+1. MakeMeHealthy
+-- To make log of eating and related activities

-2. libray-mng
+2. libraryManagement
+-- Library Operational Model

-3. water-alarm
+3. DrinkingWaterAlarm
+-- Let me know to drink water in a periodic time interval.

-4. news-teller
+4. NewsTeller
+-- To tell me News using news api.